WHAT WE DO:

 Enriching Education

+Last school year our shoppers purchased 541 jackets and sweatshirts, 311 pairs of shoes, 1,340 pairs of socks and 15 school uniforms, distributed to 547 students in 18 schools.
 WEST VALLEY COLLEGE OFFICE OF STUDENT NEEDSVolunteers assist with a variety of initiatives for students including stocking shelves and refrigerators in the Food Pantry, helping in the Career Closet, bagging groceries for distribution, assisting with their holiday gift, book and toy drive for students and their families and helping with graduation ceremonies.
 Future projects include Diaper, Wipe and Onesie Drive for student parents, a Parenting event and carnival, and a Basic Needs Resource Fair for students.

 |